thosgood/this-weeks-finds/markdown/51-100/week058.md

 state, the "Chern-Simons state".
 As I discussed in ["Week 56"](#week56), it's this Chern-Simons state that plays a key role in Smolin's attempt to "exactly solve" quantum gravity.
-Thus I suspect that BF theory is a good thing to understand really well.
+Thus I suspect that $BF$ theory is a good thing to understand really well.
 Recently I showed in

-5) John Baez, "4-dimensional BF theory with cosmological term as a topological quantum field theory", available as [`q-alg/9507006`](https://arxiv.org/abs/q-alg/9507006).
+5) John Baez, "4-dimensional $BF$ theory with cosmological term as a topological quantum field theory", available as [`q-alg/9507006`](https://arxiv.org/abs/q-alg/9507006).

-that the Crane-Yetter-Broda theory is indeed isomorphic as a TQFT to a certain BF theory.
-With a bit more work, this should give us a state sum model for the BF theory that's a baby version of quantum gravity in 4 dimensions.
+that the Crane-Yetter-Broda theory is indeed isomorphic as a TQFT to a certain $BF$ theory.
+With a bit more work, this should give us a state sum model for the $BF$ theory that's a baby version of quantum gravity in 4 dimensions.
 This should come in handy for studying Smolin's hypothesis and its ramifications.